About Me

 Petty Officer 2nd Class (E5) Aviation Machinist Mate specializing in intermediate maintenance of

-jet aircraft engines and
+jet aircraft engines

 helicopter power plants.
 Last attached to

-AIMD and the HS-85 Antisubmarine Warfare Reconnaissance Squadron.
+and the HS-85 Antisubmarine Warfare Reconnaissance Squadron.

 - I entered into the Navy as a jet mechanic and received basic aviation fundamentals training at NAS Millington training command, Tennessee.

 - Reassigned to NAS North Island CA for addition helicopter power plants and flight deck training.
-Specialized training on the GE T58 power plant for Sikorsky helicopters SH60 Navy helicopters and H3 Marine helicopters.
+Specialized training on the GE T58 power plant for Sikorsky helicopters

 - Reassigned to NAS Alameda AIMD in support of the HS85 Anti-Submarine warfare reconnaissance squadron.